 Conciliation is an alternative dispute resolution process whereby the parties to a dispute refer a dispute to a conciliator.
-The conciliator generally meets with the parties both separately and together in an attempt to resolve their differences.
+The conciliator generally first meets with the parties separately and then brings them together in an attempt to resolve their differences.

-Having acted in several conciliation hearings, over the past 16 years, we can help you prepare and present your claim (or defend it as the case may be) during the conciliation hearing.
+Having acted in several conciliation hearings, over the past 16 years, we can help you prepare for the conciliation and present your position during the conciliation hearing.

 Appointments as Conciliator

-Mark Etherington is on the Society of Chartered Surveyors Ireland (“SCSI”) conciliation panel and can act as a conciliator.
+Mark Etherington is on the Society of Chartered Surveyors Ireland (“SCSI”) conciliation panel and will act as a conciliator.

 For all contracts carried out using Public Works Contract (“PWC”) Form PW-CF1 to PW-CF4 where the anticipated Contract Sum will be in excess of €10million, a Standing Conciliator must be appointed by the Parties, from the Starting Date until the Parties agree to terminate the Standing Conciliator’s appointment

 Mark is an acting Standing Conciliator under the GCCC form of contract.

 The PWC also provides for a Project Board, where the parties can nominate up to 3 people to sit on the Project Board.